MugachaGichamba/newsHighlights/README.md

 1. See various news sources on the homepage of the application
 2. Select a news source and see all news articles from the selected news source
 3. See the image, description and the time the news was created.
-4. Click on an article and red the full article on the source website.
+4. Click on an article and read the full article on the source website.
 ## Technologies used
 1. Python3.6
 2. Flask 1.0.2